Nsanje District: Government and administrative divisions

-Since the 2009 election all of these constituencies have been held by members of the Democratic Progressive Party.
+In the 2009 election all of these constituencies were held by members of the Democratic Progressive Party.

+In 2019 the Lalanje constituency was won by Gladys Ganda who was the DPP candidate.

+The Nsanje South West constituency was represented by Eurita Valeta in 2024 who had been elected in 2019.

 Climate

 Temperatures get as hot as 52 °C in November and around 8 °C in June.
 Rainfall averages around 750 mm yearly coming January through April.